From data to the analytic S-matrix: A Bootstrap fit of the pion scattering amplitude: Discussion and outlook

-Another systematic of our fit procedure is the input of the shape of the inelasticity.
-To make the fit self-consistent we could enlarge the set of amplitudes including mixed processes involving pions and kaons.
-By doing so, we would have access to many additional resonances, and we could use more experimental data as input.
-The inelasticity profile would be an output of the fit.

-It would also be interesting to use our amplitude to measure form factors, see \cite{Karateev:2019ymz,Correia:2022dyp,Cordova:2023wjp}.
-Fixing our parametrization, we could read off the form factors as an output, and check consistency with high-energy sum rules recently discussed in \cite{He:2023lyy, He:2024nwd} for the case of $\pi\pi$ scattering.\footnote{Knowledge of the form factors computed using other methods can also be used to constrain the amplitude, see e.g. \cite{Chen:2021pgx}., where the authors used Hamiltonian truncation to compute them.}
+Our amplitude could also be used to measure form factors, as explored in \cite{Karateev:2019ymz, Correia:2022dyp, Cordova:2023wjp}.
+By fixing our parametrization, we could extract the form factors as an output and verify their consistency with high-energy sum rules recently explored in \cite{He:2023lyy, He:2024nwd} for $\pi\pi$ scattering.\footnote{Form factors computed using other methods, such as in \cite{Chen:2021pgx}, where Hamiltonian truncation was employed, could also be used to constrain the amplitude.}

-Ultimately, how can we extend our method and determine rigorous bounds on the position of the resonances in figure \ref{fig:spectrum}?
-It would be interesting in this sense to generalize the strategy proposed in \cite{Gabai:2019ryw}, where the authors obtained bounds on the position of resonances in the complex $s$ plane in the case of Ising Field Theory in $1+1$ dimensions.
+Ultimately, how can we extend our method and determine rigorous bounds on the position of the resonances in figure \ref{fig:spectrum} determined from the Bootstrap Fit procedure?
+In this direction, it would be interesting to generalize the strategy proposed in \cite{Gabai:2019ryw}, where the authors obtained bounds on the position of resonances in the complex $s$ plane in the case of Ising Field Theory in $1+1$ dimensions.

-Finally, we could explore processes involving other particles rather than pions.
-For example, Glueball couplings determine the dependence of the lattice energy levels on the Glueball-Glueball phase shift in a non-perturbative way.
-Combining the scattering amplitudes constructed in \cite{Guerrieri:2023qbg} with the lattice energy levels we could learn about observables that may seem hopeless to measure.
+Finally, we could explore processes involving particles other than pions.
+For instance, Glueball couplings influence the lattice energy levels through the Glueball-Glueball phase shift in a non-perturbative manner.
+By combining the scattering amplitudes constructed in \cite{Guerrieri:2023qbg} with lattice energy levels, we could gain insights into observables that may otherwise be difficult to measure using standard tools.